styxit/styxit.github.io/_posts/2017-03-14-headless-raspberry-setup.md

 description: How to setup a Raspberry Pi, connected to your network over wifi
 ---

-Once in a while want to setup a new Raspberry Pi without the need to connect it to a display, keyboard or ethernet cable.
+Once in a while i want to setup a new Raspberry Pi without the need to connect it to a display, keyboard or ethernet cable.
 The [Raspberry Pi 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) and [the recently introduced Raspberry Pi Zero W](https://www.raspberrypi.org/products/pi-zero-wireless/) have an onboard wifi chip.
 This means it can run and connect to the internet without having an ethernet cable connected to it.
 I wrote this article mainly for myself so i can reproduce the steps, but figured this is probably useful to others.

 <!-- more -->